phvmous/CSVParser/README.md

 ## How to Use

-To use the CSV parser helper function, simply call the `Parse.parseLine()` static function, providing a string line as the parameter.
+To use the CSV parser helper function, simply call the `Parser.parseLine()` static function, providing a string line as the parameter.
 The function returns a list of strings, where each index of the list denotes the respective column of the CSV file.

 1. **Clone the repository**:
    ```bash